RivieraMC-Developers/RivieraNav/README.md

-NebulaNav
+RivieraNav
 =========

-Hub plugin for NebulaMC
+Hub plugin for RivieraMC.